Stay informed with our featured blog posts.

 Strauss Troy is pleased to have acted as legal counsel to longtime firm client Eason Horticultural Resources (“EHR”) in its sale to the EHR Employee Stock Ownership Plan.

-The Strauss Troy Litigation team recently secured an injunction in trade secrets and restrictive covenant dispute fora client.
+The Strauss Troy Litigation team recently secured an injunction in trade secrets and restrictive covenant dispute for a client.

 Meet Eric Plair-Franklin, Strauss Troy’s 2025 SWEL Intern, a recent graduate of Northwest High School.